miguelalizo/crag-web-rs/README.md

 ## Features

 - **Simple Routing**: Define routes for handling HTTP requests with ease.
-- **Multithreading with Built-in Threadpool**: Utilize the built-in threadpool, with custom Worker thread amounts, to handle concurrent requests efficiently.
+- **Multithreading with Built-in Threadpool**: Defines a built-in threadpool, with custom Worker thread amounts, to handle concurrent requests efficiently.
 - **Extensible**: Designed to be easily extendable with custom components.
+- **CSRF Token Validation**: Designed to safely handle POST requests by impelmenting CSRF validation.

 ## Installation